volkandgn/event-system/README.md

 event-system
 ======
-This is a Java web project which uses Spring,Spring Security,Hibernate with MySQL,Spring MVC
+This is a Java web project which uses some various technologies that are listed below.

 How to compile it?
 -----------------
 You should have Maven tool to compile this project.

-If you use Eclipse, pull the project and Right Click on Project -> Maven -> Update Project.
+If you use Eclipse, pull this project and then
+- [Alt] Right Click on Project -> Maven -> Update Project.
+- [Alt] Import > Maven > Existing Maven Projects

 Technologies
 -----------------